zimolzak/psci-resource-proposal/README.md

 resource as a starting point.
 This is described below but will likely change with stakeholder input.

-# Overview of Safer Dx EnGAGE
+## Overview of Safer Dx EnGAGE

 *Safer Dx EnGAGE* will guide VA facilities to implement e-triggers in primary care.
 It will broadly follow advice previously given in the *Measure Dx Resource*[^measure] (which advises hospital systems about measuring and preventing diagnostic errors).
-Like *Measure Dx*, *Safer Dx EnGAGE* will include the following major sections.
+Like *Measure Dx*, *Safer Dx EnGAGE* will proceed according to the following outline.

+* * *

+# (1) New section: Something

+Text.

-## Introduction: Orientation to the fundamentals of diagnostic safety
+# (2) Introduction: Orientation to the fundamentals of diagnostic safety

 This section will provide a brief orientation to the issue of diagnostic safety measurement and its relevance to organizations.